BULLOCK'S FASHION SQUARE

 MAINPLACE SANTA ANA was dedicated on September 26, 1987.
 In addition to Bullock's, the complex included a 3-level (150,500 square foot) Nordstrom and 3-level (142,500 square foot) J.W.
 Robinson's.
 The complex also included the 17-bay MainPlace MainCourse Food Court and American Multi-Cinema MainPlace Theatre 6 multiplex.
 This venue had showed its first features on September 25, 1987.

 The first stores in a 182,000 square foot North Wing were dedicated on November 1, 1990,.
 A 3-level (150,000 square foot) May Company California opened its doors in May 1991.
-The shopping center now encompassed approximately 1,158,000 leasable square feet and housed one hundred and ninety-five stores and services under its roof.
+The shopping center now encompassed approximately 1,158,000 leasable square feet and housed 195 stores and services under its roof.

 Anchor rebrandings occurred later in the decade.
 May Company and J.W.
-Robinson's came under the Robinsons-May nameplate January 31, 1993.
+Robinson's came under a Robinsons-May nameplate on January 31, 1993.
 The old May Company morphed into Robinsons-May North (Women's & Children's) with the former Robinson's re-opening as Robinsons-May South (Men's & Furniture).
 Bullock's was "Macy-ated" on May 1, 1996.

 By the year 2000, MAINPLACE SANTA ANA was owned by the North American subsidiary of Rotterdam, Holland-based Rodamco.
 Australia's Westfield acquired fourteen Rodamco malls in May 2002, including the MAINPLACE property.
 It was immediately renamed WESTFIELD SHOPPINGTOWN MAINPLACE, which was shortened to WESTFIELD MAINPLACE in June 2005.